ahmed14java/MaxAB/README.md

 docker-compose up
 ```
 # Run test
-The repository contains a lot of test cases to cover Both service and controller.
+The repository contains a lot of test cases to cover Both service and controller scenarios.
 ```bash
 mvn -Dtest=BooServiceTest test
 ```